leeberg/CashCatRansomwareSimulator/README.md

 1. Build/Download CashCat.exe
 2. Place CashCat.exe in a directory with some .txt files in the same directory.
 3. Run Cashcast.exe.
-4. All .TXT files located in the same directory as Cashcat.exe will be renamed to .Locky - a common ransomware extension
+4. All .TXT files located in the same directory as Cashcat.exe will be renamed to .Locky - a common ransomware extension.
+No files are ACTUALLY encrytped - they are simply renamed.
 5. Enter the code 123456789 to rename all .LOCKY files to .TXT (this effectively UNLOCKS your files / resets your demo)

 ## UI